 In her years of writing about successful leaders, Rosabeth Moss Kanter of Harvard Business School, states that “getting ideas off the ground requires personal credibility and power.”
 Here’s what she advises — Four Influencing Strategies:

 1. Showing up: The power of presence.

 It’s a cliché but true that 90% of success in life comes from just showing up.
 Digital and other remote communications are efficient, but there’s much to be said for being there – face-to-face with others.

 2. Speaking up: The power of voice.

 It’s more than making noise.
-It’s being articulate, putting your ideas into words that get people to listen and see you as a leader.
-If you’re uncomfortable with public speaking, get a coach, take lessons, join Toastmasters and then stand up and do it.
+It’s being articulate, and putting your ideas into words that get people to listen and see you as a leader.
+If you’re uncomfortable with public speaking, get a coach, take lessons, join Toastmasters, and then stand up and do it.

 3. Teaming up: the power of partnering.